Immorpher/HSVDither/FTEQW (OpenGL)/README.txt

 About HSV Dither 1.1
 ----------------------------------------------
-HSV Dither is a color boosting, banding and dithering shader.
+HSV Dither is a color boosting, banding, and dithering shader.
 It operates on the color and brightness channels independently and non-linearly.

 Installation and Use